dado3212/hitman-hash-reversal/README.md

   Names come from hex_strings, directories from wordlists.

 * AIBZ
+  Comes from wordlist
+* ALOC
+  Comes directly from TEMP dependency with a different suffix (AFAIK)
+* ASEB
+  Comes directly from ASET dependency with a different suffix, exhaustive.
+* ASET
+  Comes from TEMP children, CPPT, and maybe ECPT though we don't have any yet.
+* ASVA
+  Comes from TEMP dependencies, with some name mangling.
+* ATMD
+  Comes from MJBA, exhaustive.
+Has CPPT/CBLU names in it.
+Also has some unknown stuff like saudioanimationeventdata.
+* BMSK
+  Comes from wordlist.

 ### Script Expansions
+* aibz.py
+  * wordlist -> AIBZ
+* aseb.py
+  * Literally does nothing but verify that it's a subset of ASET
 * aset.py
   * TEMP -> ASET
 * prim.py